 Ardent Shiv Bhakt

-Many modern feminists compare King Ravana to Lord Rama, saying that Ravana treated Sita better than Rama ever did.
-Ravana was known to have honoured his word to Sita by never laying a finger on her.
-Even though he abducted her, Ravana did so only to avenge his sister Shurpanaka’s humiliation at the hands of Rama and Lakshmana.
+Many modern feminists compare King Ravana to Lord Rama, saying his treatment of Sita was far better than that of Rama.
+Ravana was known to have honoured his word to Sita by and never laid a finger on her.
+Even though he did the unthinkable by abducting her, it was only to avenge his sister Shurpanaka’s humiliation at the hands of Rama and Lakshmana.

 Indian mythology portrays a rather one-dimensional image of this king who was literally and figuratively multi-faceted.
 From whatever records we have of Ravana, we know that he is a man of great character and knowledge.
 That’s the reason why in some parts of India – like Mandasaur, Kangra, Mandya and Bisrakh – Ravana is still worshipped.
 In Sri Lanka, they regard him as an able king who was good to subjects.
-It’s tragic that history and mythology have both been unfair to him, casting him as a villain for generations to come.
 Far from being an out-and-out bad guy, Ravana was an anti-hero whose actions were misinterpreted.